Non-separability does not relieve the problem of Bell's theorem: Conclusion: the challenge of reconciling locality and the quantum

+A clear view of the difficulties met with when applying these requirements to non-separability, and other approaches, helps to motivate the consideration of novel approaches that can tackle these concerns directly.
+For instance, new possibilities arise when we introduce a new modality dealing with \textit{indefiniteness}, allowing us to preface standard propositions with ``it is definite that...'' and ``it is indefinite that...'' (this is similar to Reichenbach's idea of introducing a third truth value \cite{Reichenbach:1944a}, although with different rules and motivations).
+This introduces a number of new choices on how to define causal influences, and thus locality.
+In forthcoming work, it will be claimed that at least one of these choices allows quantum correlations while satisfying the minimal requirements listed above, offering an interesting way forward that arguably satisfies some of both Einstein's and Bohr's intuitions \cite{Henson:2013a}.

-On the idea of indefiniteness, now that these minimal necessary requirements have been met, the outstanding question is whether this argument really provides a satisfying alternative to Bell's conditions that can do all the work we expect a causal principle to do.
+If this point is conceded, the outstanding question will be whether this argument really provides a satisfying alternative to Bell's conditions that can do all (or any) of the work we expect a causal principle to do.
 Constructing simple models that employ this idea, and reproduce interesting features of quantum mechanics, might be a reasonable next step here.
 All this would be part of the ongoing task of restoring a meaningful, and useful, picture of the microworld to modern physics.